It will be the GOAT vs. the Kid in the Super Bowl

 Tampa Bay held a 31-26 lead over Green Bay in the NFC Championship Game at Lambeau.
 The Buccaneers faced third-and-4 with less than two minutes remaining.
 Johnson ran a down-and-in, heading toward open field.
 Brady led him with a pass.
 Packers cornerback Kevin King grabbed the bottom of Johnson's jersey, stretching it like cellophane, forcing a reticent officiating crew to call pass interference.

-That call helped the Bucs run out the clock, advancing to the Super Bowl and leaving the Packers to regret a stunning series of mistakes and misjudgements.
+That call helped the Bucs run out the clock, advancing to the Super Bowl and leaving the Packers to regret a stunning series of mistakes and misjudgments.

 You can see Johnson attending autograph sessions in his old age, signing his name at the bottom of the back of his old Bucs jerseys, and maybe tracing an outline of King's hand.